SocietyMaster/FlowCog/TestSuite/Readme.txt

 IntentSink:
 Taint is propagated via Intent.
 As other apps are not trustworthy by default, this is a sink, too.

+IntentSink2:
+Taint is sent via intent to another app.
+The taint is created and sent in the sendIntent callback (layout-XML) method.

 Lifecycle2:
 A taint value is written in the onResume() callback method and propagated to a sink in the onPause() callback method.
 Loops must be considered to find this taint.